arb-afk/Maze-Runner/README.md

 ### Graph Algorithm Overview

-MazeRunner X implements several graph-based pathfinding algorithms, each optimized for different scenarios.
+MazeRunner implements several graph-based pathfinding algorithms, each optimized for different scenarios.
 All algorithms operate on a weighted graph where:
 - **Vertices:** Passable cells in the maze
 - **Edges:** Adjacent cell connections (4-directional)
 - **Edge Weights:** Terrain movement costs